Wasn’t Me

 We left at last and headed back, wafting along like on a mattress in that long slap wagon, when Ron suddenly needed an answer:

 Had I ever seen a porno movie?
 WHAT?
 I hadn’t?
-Amazing!
+That’s amazing!
 Well, jeez, I mean goodness, he felt it as sort of like a DUTY to enlighten me and reveal to me just how evil and degraded these movies could be.

 – I remember less soap bubbles –

-I suppose you could say I got saved and damned all on one weekend.
+I suppose you could say I got saved and damned, titillated and educated all on one weekend.

 footnote: